Headgum: This Is Why

+Hosts Tig Notaro and Cheryl Hines discuss documentary films every week.
+Tig and Cheryl: True Story premiered on September 14, 2020.
+The podcast ended on December 18, 2023 after a falling out between the hosts.

 What Did I Miss

 A current events podcast, hosted by comedians Susanna Wolff and Siobhan Thompson.
 What Did I Miss was retired on December 16, 2016.

 What Should We Draw?

 Illustrators Caldwell Tanner and Nathan Yaffe take inspiration from their conversation to design a drawing, publishing the finished drawings to their Tumblr of the same name.
 The podcast debuted on February 22, 2016, and was retired on March 14, 2018, after 75 episodes.

 XOXO, Gossip Kings

-Seasoned television writers Carl Tart and Lamar Woods share their hilarious and industry-knowledgeable takes on each episode of the classic teen television show Gossip Girl, in order.
-Carl watches the series for the first time ever, and Lamar walks him through it.
-XOXO, Gossip Kings premiered on November 12, 2021, and ended on March 22, 2024.
+Seasoned television writers Carl Tart and Lamar Woods share their comedic takes and industry knowledge on each episode of the classic teen television show Gossip Girl in order.
+With Lamar walking Carl through the series for Carl's first watch-through, the program XOXO, Gossip Kings premiered on November 12, 2021 and ended on March 22, 2024.

 Videos

 The Headgum YouTube channel was launched on February 8, 2016.
 The channel features uploads of filmed podcast episodes, IRL videos, and livestreams, as well as three original comedy series featuring Headgum employees and occasionally podcast hosts; Geoffrey the Dumbass, Off Days, and Day in the Strife.
 As of December 2022, the channel has amassed over 52,000 subscribers and 24 million views.